On the drive up

 Continue south on to Winter Harbor and you will find art galleries, shops and restaurants.
 There is an old time 5&10 and a great library.
 JM Gerrish’s has great pastries, ice cream, breakfast and lunch.
 If you continue through Winter Harbor, you will find an area called Grindstone, which is the very high end homes and a golf course.
 It’s a nice drive through.

 In Prospect Harbor, there are some things you’ll want to see.
 US Bells is right on 186, walking distance from the house.
 They make and sell bells.
 Really fascinating to watch on days they are pouring into molds.
 You can buy fresh eggs and farm goods at Darthia Farm just up 186 toward US1.
-At the corner of US1 and 186 (also known as West Bay Road) there is a fabulous antique shop.
-The library is charming.
+The Dorcas library is charming, well stocked with movies and videos.
+They offer free wifi, even when they are closed and they have an electric car charger available to the public.

 If you continue on Corea Road, not staying right toward the Lighthouse, you will end up in a tiny harbor village called Corea.
 The road to Corea actually wraps around Sand Cove, which is where our house is.
 Looking across the cove, you are looking into this Village.
 Just before you get into the village, you will see an art gallery called Chapter 2.
 Definitely a must-stop.
 This is a co-op of many artists’ work.
 They also have used books in the garage out back.
 Take a drive through Corea and visit Cranberry Point.
 There are nice places to hike along here, too.
 There is a beautiful hike (more of a walk) to Youngs Point in Corea.
 When you get into Corea, take a left on Crowley Island Road.
 Follow this road until you reach the ocean…you will see a two story red house on your right.
 Park your car along the side of the road (on the left) and then walk the road…you will see signs for the beach…follow the trail which will take you out to a beautiful rock beach.
 At low tide, you can cross over to the small island.
 To the right when you come out on the beach, you can hike around until you see the picturesque Corea Harbor.
 A hidden gem!!!